Macroom Castle: History

 During the Williamite war in Ireland Donough MacCarty, 4th Earl of Clancarty, turned Jacobite and let on 11 September 1689 Macroom Castle be used as a prison for Protestants evicted from Cork.
 In 1691 the castle was occupied by the Williamites but then besieged by the Jacobites until Major Percy Kirke came and relieved it.

-In 1691 the castle was confiscated and sold by auction in 1703.
+The castle was confiscated in 1691 and sold by auction in 1703.
 It was acquired by the speculatory Hollow Sword Blade Company, who resold it to Francis Bernard, later the 1st Earl of Bandon.
 In 1824 Macroom was owned jointly by Bandon and Robert Hedges Eyre.
-The Gatehouse and the Market House were both built in the early 19th century (before 1824) as part of a plan to embellish the town centre and the market.
+The Gatehouse and the Market House were both built in the early 19th century (before 1824) as part of a plan to embellish the town centre and the marketplace.
 In 1840 Eyre died unmarried.
 His inheritance was broken up in parts.
 William Hedges-White, at that time only younger brother of the Earl of Bantry, inherited Macroom.
 He still owned it in 1861.
 He succeeded his brother as the 3rd Earl of Bantry in 1668.
 When the 3rd Earl's daughter Olivia, who had been born in Macroom Castle in 1850, married Lord Ardilaun in 1871, the castle passed with her to the Ardilauns.

 During the Irish War of Independence the castle was used by British Auxiliaries who became the target of the Kilmichael ambush.
 During the Irish Civil War anti-treaty forces burned the castle on 18 August 1922, one of the many affected by the destruction of Irish country houses.
 In 1924 Olivia, a descendant of the MacCarthy chiefs, and widow of Lord Ardilaun, sold the castle demesne to a group of local businessmen, to be held in trust for the people of the town.